datastax/nodejs-driver/README.md

 # DataStax Enterprise Node.js Driver

-This driver is built on top of [Node.js CQL driver for Apache Cassandra][cassandra-driver] and provides the following additions for [DataStax Enterprise][dse]:
+This driver is built on top of [Node.js driver for Apache Cassandra][cassandra-driver] and provides the following additions for [DataStax Enterprise][dse]:

 * `Authenticator` implementations that use the authentication scheme negotiation in the server-side `DseAuthenticator`;